Prince William and Kate Middleton: Kensington Palace To Be Main Residence In 2017

 Prince William and Kate Middleton are set to make some big changes in 2017, and one of them will be using Kensington Palace in London as their main residence this year.
 Anmer Hall on the Sandringham Estate in Norfolk is the current residence of William and Kate, which Queen Elizabeth II gifted to the couple.
-While the Queen normally spends her holidays here, this has been a quiet haven where Prince William and Kate have been able able to raise their children.
+While the Queen normally spends her holidays here, this has been a quiet haven where Prince William and Kate have been able to raise their children.

-Now, however, Vogue are reporting that 2017 will see William, Kate and the family living primarily at Kensington Palace in London.
-Kensington Palace’s 20 room apartment 1A has been used since 2013 only as a part-time residence for Prince William and Kate.
+Now, however, Vogue is reporting that 2017 will see William, Kate, and the family living primarily at Kensington Palace in London.
+Kensington Palace’s 20-room apartment 1A has been used since 2013 only as a part-time residence for Prince William and Kate.
 Since Prince William’s piloting contract of two years is set to end in March, this will give the family ample opportunity to spend more time together in London.

 The Telegraph have stated that sources that are close to the royal couple have said that there will be many changes ahead for Prince William, Kate and the family in 2017.